jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Alternatively, you can list your Server on a Custom Directory (see below).
 Clients will only find your Server if they enter the Custom Directory's internet address.

 Note that Directories can only register up to 150 Servers.
-If you see a message that says you cannot register your Server becuase the Directory is full, you can try registering on another.
+If you see a message that says you cannot register your Server because the Directory is full, you can try registering on a different Directory.

 <figure>
 	<img src="{% include img/en-screenshots/diagram-reg-server.inc %}" loading="lazy" alt="Diagram of connections between Clients within a Jamulus Registered Server">